Stiftung Kulturwerk of the VG-Bild-Kunst

 ifa – Institut für Auslandsbeziehungen

-The ifa supported our participation at the World of Matter exhibition in Montreal.
+The ifa supported our participation at the World of Matter exhibition in Montreal and Minneapolis.

 The ifa (Institut für Auslandsbeziehungen) is committed to peaceful and enriching coexistence between people and cultures worldwide.
 It promotes art and cultural exchange in exhibitions, dialogue and conference programs.
 As a competence centre for international cultural relations, ifa connects civil societies, cultural practices, art, media and science.
 The ifa has a global network and counts on long-term cooperation.
 It is supported by the Federal Foreign Office of the Federal Republic of Germany, the state of Baden-Württemberg and its capital Stuttgart.